Web Forms: Their Importance And How To Improve Them

 A web form often acts as a communication bridge that allows a user to communicate with a company and vice versa.
 Illogical and inappropriate questions can hamper the company image quite easily.
 For example, you want the users to create an account with your website.
 Asking for a residential address would be quite irrelevant.
 The first thing that comes to his mind will be “Why do you need my residential address for just a sign-up?”.
 This not only causes confusion, but also distrust and chances are good that people don’t go through with the signup at all.

 You should know your target audience and market to frame relevant questions on a web form.
-You can either do the research yourself, or get in touch with a good web consulting firm to evaluate your target market and create sensible questions accordingly.
+You can either do the research yourself, or get in touch with a web form builder to evaluate your target market and create sensible questions accordingly.

 How to design better web forms